I grew up with parakeets and had them off and on during my life.

+A trained bird will like to sit on your shoulder and fly around the room at will.
 When you first let your parakeet out for its first fly-around, it will probably fly into a window.
 It usually will do this only once.
 And then it will fly to the windowsill.
-I once had a parakeet that continued to fly into the window until it knocked itself silly and I just let it stay in its cage.
+I once had a parakeet that continued to fly into the window until it knocked itself silly, and I just let it stay in its cage.

 My dad made a "training stick" out of two dowels.
-One was about two and a half to three feet long and the other was glued to one end and was about three inches wide.
+One was about two and a half to three feet long, and the other was glued to one end and was about three inches wide.
 When the bird was up high on top of the curtains or some other high place, I would use this to get the bird to hop on it and take it down to either put it on the table or back in its cage.

-A trained bird will like to sit on your shoulder and fly around the room at will.
-I used a wooden match cardboard slide cover to make a tunnel that was just the right size for the bird go in and out of.
+I used a wooden match cardboard slide cover to make a tunnel that was just the right size for the bird to go in and out of.
 Be creative with your parakeet's toys.
 You might find something new in the pet shop or make something yourself for it to enjoy.
 Just be careful that there is nothing that could harm the bird.